How Does the Nautilus T614 Stack Up?

 There is a hand grip sensor to track your heart rate as you workout.
 While most treadmill do have this, we thought that the ergonomic, slanted design of these hand grips were a nice touch – a bit more comfortable than some other ones.

 If you like the Nautilus name and want a sturdy, quiet, basic treadmill for a great price, you really can’t go too far wrong with the T614 treadmill.
-It has decent basics and a few comfort touches like the media shelf and online sync options.
+It has decent basics and a few comfort touches like the media shelf and built-in workouts.

 It is a starter treadmill so runners or heavier users may want to go with something a bit more sturdy.
 But overall this is a decent choice – especially if you can get it under $1000.